All About “把” — The Use As A Measure Word

 (Wǒ hái mǎi le liǎng bǎ xiǎo luóbo.)

-Here is how it was be used:
+Here is an example of how it can be used:

-This suitcase is very heavy, it will take a strong hand to lift it.
+This suitcase is very heavy.
+It will take a strong hand to lift it.

 (Zhège xiāngzi hěn zhòng, tí qǐ tā xūyào yì bǎ lìqì.)